How to: Deploy a Workflow Template

 The name and relative path of the compiled workflow assembly.

-Once you have activated your workflow template, it is available for administrators to associate with lists and document libraries on the site where it was activated.
+After you have activated your workflow template, it is available for administrators to associate with lists and document libraries on the site where it was activated.